dstrohmaier/dstrohmaier.github.io/cv/index.md

 - University of Göttingen: BA in Sociology.
 Grade: 1.3.

 ## Publications
+- 2025 – "DLU: Dictionary Look-Up Data and Prediction".
+First author.
+With Gladys Tyen, Hongyi Gu, Diane Nicholls, Zheng Yuan, and Paula Buttery.
+In: CoNLL 2025
+- 2025 – "Contrafactives, Learnability, and Production".
+First author.
+With Simon Wimmer.
+In: ELM3
 - 2024 – "Preference Change".
 With: Michael Messerli.
 Cambridge University Press.
 - 2024 – "Semantic Error Prediction: Estimating Word Production Complexity".
 With: Paula Buttery.
 In: NLP4CALL 2024
 - 2023 – "Contrafactives and Learnability: An Experiment with Propositional Constants ".
 With: Simon Wimmer.
 In: Post-Proceedings of Logic and Engineering of Natural Language Semantics 19